GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
-The bearing of a child takes nine months, no matter how many women are assigned.
+> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
 >
-> ~ *Fred Brooks*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts